 Epigenetic changes in people, birds, or bees arise from alterations in when, why, and how strongly various genes are expressed.

-Genes exist for many reasons, but one of the most fundamental to life on earth is producing proteins that govern just about everything that makes organisms tick.
+Genes exist for many reasons, but one of the most fundamental to life on earth is producing proteins that govern just about everything that make a given organism tick.
 Proteins synthesized by genes drive an infant’s development, a fish’s ability to ward off infection, and the ways salmon find their way back to shallow waters way upstream where they hatched.
 Across all species, disruptions in when and how much protein a gene produces often make the difference between health and survival, and the alternative.

 Epigenetic changes arise from disruptions in gene expression patterns that govern protein synthesis, and as a result, an organism’s response to biotic and abiotic stresses.